 - Data Layers - The foundation of an audience, the creation of a data layer selects the datasets available for defining attributes

-- Apps - Users build attributes, audiences, and select the audiences to send to downstream systems
+- Apps - Users build attributes, build audiences, and select the audiences to send to downstream systems

 - Activation - Only available to users with the role of System Admin, this allows for viewing and updating the schedules for all audience-related apps, i.e. attributes, audiences, sync